 Unionization of Ship Engineers is common, and they may belong to one of the following unions: American Maritime Officers, International Organization of Masters, Mates, and Pilots, the Seafarers’ International Union of North America, or the Marine Engineers’ Beneficial Association.

 The job of Ship Engineer may appeal to those who enjoy activities that involve practical, hands-on problems and solutions and, to some extent, those who enjoy activities that involve leading people and making many decisions.

 What Wages and Benefits Can I Expect?

-The median wage in 2016 for Ship Engineers in California is $64,659 annually, or $31.09 hourly.
-The median wage for Ship Engineers in San Diego County is $74,296 annually, or $35.72 hourly.
+The median wage in 2016 for Ship Engineers in California was $64,659 annually, or $31.09 hourly.
+The median wage for Ship Engineers in San Diego County was $74,296 annually, or $35.72 hourly.
 The median is the point at which half of the workers earn more and half earn less.

 Because of widespread union membership, Ship Engineers enjoy a wide variey of benefits, including vacation leave pay; sick leave; pension plans; and medical, dental, and vision plans.

 What is the Job Outlook?